4. Keep in Touch

 5. Make Arrangements to Meet Some Dogs

 When your application is approved, it is turned over to the group's "dog matcher."
 This person will use all of the information on your application, the volunteer's write-up, and the Board of Director's write-up to see if we have any dogs on hand that will suit your family, and contact their foster families for concurrence.
 The matcher will then call you to chat with you about those dogs, and to make arrangements for you to meet the ones you find appealing.
-Remember that sometimes we have dogs that have multiple people interested, so we work on a "first come, first served" basis.
-Whoever meets the dog first will have first choice at that time, but if they do not decide to adopt when they meet, other people will be able to meet the dog.
+Remember that sometimes we have dogs that have multiple people interested, so we work on a "first come, first served" basis, meaning that the applicant who applied first will have first right of refusal on their top choice.
+If they do not decide to adopt when they meet, other people will be able to meet the dog.
 Occasionally you will have your heart set on a dog that just isn't a match for your family.
 Please trust us if we tell you that the dog (or your family) just won't be happy with that match.

 We ask that all of our first-time adopters come to our central location in Lusby, MD, to meet our available pups, and we encourage the whole family to come and participate.
 We also encourage the resident dog(s) to come along and help pick out their new buddy.
 Choosing a dog can be a difficult decision and we have lots of information to share with you, so please plan to spend a couple of hours with us on adoption day.